johanhedin/sdrx/README.md

 C++ and is continuously tested on x86_64 with Fedora 33 and on a Raspberry Pi 4 Model B 4GiB running Raspberry Pi OS.

+The RTL-SDR Blog V3 dongle, https://www.rtl-sdr.com/buy-rtl-sdr-dvb-t-dongles,
+is the one used for development.
+Choises made in the design of the code may be incompatible with other dongles.
+YMMV.

 Build requirements
 ====